vleplat/rgb-tensor-denoise/README.md

     - One can reshape it into a 6-th order tensor format, then compute the TT decomposition.
 The motivation is to take advantage of TT compression capabilities for high-order tensors, in other words to obtain higher compression
   - Parameters to play with:
     - the value of $\sigma$ - for real life noisy signals, we have to try different values
-    - the value of $d$ - this has an impact on the smoothing since higher value for $d$ leads to higher overlapping for the aggregation steps. (cell ""3.
-Extract patches per superpixel"")
+    - the value of $d$ - this has an impact on the smoothing since higher value for $d$ leads to higher overlapping for the aggregation steps.
-    - activate or not the 6-th order reshaping: set parameter "reshape_for_tt" to False or True (cell"" 4.
-Denoise each patch GROUP27"")
+    - activate or not the 6-th order reshaping: set parameter "reshape_for_tt" to False or True
-    - n_segments for superpixel method (cell "2.
-Superpixel segmentation")
+    - n_segments for superpixel method

 ---